sajeezy/root-product-builder-fundamentals/PULL_REQUEST_TEMPLATE.md

 ### Feedback and review

-[Please add any feedback here]:

-- Was the specification clear enough?
-- Was the Root documentation and guides clear enough?
+#### Were the specifications and Root guides clear enough?

+#### What could have been explicated better to make this part easier to understand?

+### Part Specific Questions

+// Add your answers here for part specific questions, if necessary